-- Provide adequate ventilation of any enclosed trailer to prevent build up of gasoline vapors, especially at floor level. - Never refuel equipment inside an enclosed trailer. - Be sure all fuel tanks and gasoline storage containers have proper caps installed to prevent spillage and minimize vapor escaping into the trailer. - Do not place any equipment that is leaking gasoline in an enclosed trailer.
+- Provide adequate ventilation of any enclosed trailer to prevent build up of gasoline vapors, especially at floor level. - Refuel only outdoors, never inside an enclosed trailer. - Be sure all fuel tanks and gasoline storage containers have proper caps installed to prevent spillage and minimize vapor escaping into the trailer. - Do not place any equipment that is leaking gasoline in an enclosed trailer.